 - 2.3 Projects and other initiatives a range of these are being taken forward by the Council with a view to delivery over the short-medium term and beyond.
-At the time of writing current projections suggest that the requirements of the capital programme (2020-21) can be met (just) within existing budgets subject to a successful application for additional assistance to the National Lottery Heritage Fund.
-This represents a material dependency (and risk) in budget planning. - 2.4 However, at this stage no funds are yet available to deal with overspends (whether or not relating to coronavirus), to replenish the General Reserve (projected to be diminished by iro £400,000 (from £450,000) as at year end (before savings), nor to take forward a range of other anticipated commitments (capital and revenue) not least:- - Public Conveniences - revenue costs; - any capital/refurbishment costs; - commitment to rebuilding other reserves (capital to £500,000); - Meeting the necessary costs associated with underwriting Tavistock Heritage Trust (THT - see below); - Ongoing loss of Council Tax Support Grant; - Funding a Neighbourhood Development Plan; - Meeting the necessary costs of legal proceedings; - The potential for end of capital contract variations/adjustments to add to project costs in the current financial year and thereby impact on the position next; - Any cost/resource based initiatives which might flow from the work being undertaken around sustainability and the environment; - Addressing organisational capacity and compliance issues; - Risk areas, such as the Market Road Riverbank boundary, Betsy Grimbal's Tower, emergency building maintenance/repairs, VAT etc; - Various other goals and objectives agreed by the Council and as listed in the Strategic/Service Plans.
+At the time of writing current projections suggest that the current requirements of the capital programme can be met (just) within existing budgets following successful application for additional assistance to the KIckstart Fund. - 2.4 However, at this stage no funds are yet available to deal with overspends or unforeseen/unplanned capital expenditure/requirements not least:- - Guildhall Public Conveniences any capital/ refurbishment costs; - commitment to rebuilding other reserves (capital to £500,000); - Meeting the necessary costs associated with full underwriting of Tavistock Heritage Trust (THT - see below); - Funding the Neighbourhood Development Plan; - Meeting the necessary costs of any legal proceedings; - Any cost/resource based initiatives which might flow from the work being undertaken around sustainability and the environment; - Addressing organisational capacity and compliance issues; - Risk areas, such as the Market Road Riverbank boundary, Betsy Grimbal's Tower, the Chapel, emergency building maintenance/repairs, VAT etc;

-- 2.5 Clearly not all of the above can be fully funded and/or resourced, whilst others must be delivered by virtue of the strict contractual or legal obligations they impose.
-Therefore it is suggested that the Council continue (from last year) a control mechanism for those items which represent 'discretionary' spend (such as NDP, environmental initiatives etc).
-Namely, utilise the 'localism' budget head to dedicate an affordable sum (amount to be decided) from which Council may draw to fund associated projects and items each year.
-The Committee may wish to recommend a sum, perhaps £20,000. - 2.6 More generally within the organisational context the attention of the Committee is drawn at this time in particular to: - a) The Guildhall - i.
-The Council has committed to delivering the Guildhall Gateway Centre Project based upon the restoration, repair and bringing back into public use of the Guildhall complex incorporating a World Heritage Site Visitor Centre.
-Delivery of the project to budget, in the present financial circumstances, is critical, as is the active support of Tavistock Heritage Trust - anchor partner.
+- Various other goals and objectives agreed by the Council and as listed in the Strategic/Service Plans. - 2.5 Clearly not all of the above can be fully funded and/or resourced, whilst others must be delivered by virtue of the strict contractual or legal obligations they impose.
+Therefore it is suggested that the Council continue the control mechanism for those items which represent 'discretionary' spend (such as NDP, environmental initiatives etc).
+Namely, to utilise the 'localism' budget head to dedicate an affordable sum from which Council may draw to fund associated projects and items each year.
+The Committee may wish to again recommend the sum of £20,000. - 2.6 More generally within the organisational context the attention of the Committee is drawn at this time in particular to: - a) The Guildhall - i.
+The Council has committed to delivering the Guildhall Gateway Centre Project based upon the restoration, repair and bringing back into public use of the Guildhall complex incorporating a World Heritage Site Visitor Centre aligned to the importance attached to the active support of Tavistock Heritage Trust - anchor partner.

 By way of recap, the Council has an unlimited liability to provide funding to THT for the current stage and for three years after opening, following which it has agreed an arrangement which caps the annual subsidy at an additional £35,000 per annum and other factors in respect of "necessary operating costs".
 The Committee will be aware that the Council is bound by its contract with National Lottery Heritage Fund to deliver the "approved purposes" associated with the Scheme, any failure to do so having the potential to result in a requirement to repay Grants received.
-It is provisionally estimated that to operate the Centre once opened Council will need to find (taking into account loan repayment) of in the order of £60,000 per annum (but not necessarily including costs for the Council occupied area).
+It is provisionally estimated that to operate the Centre, once opened, Council will need to find (taking into account loan repayments) in the order of £60,000 per annum (but not necessarily including costs for the Council occupied area).